Stirling-Tools/Stirling-Tools.github.io/docs/Getting started/Installation/Local/Unix.md

 ```

 ### Step 3: Install Additional Software
-Next we need to install LibreOffice for conversions, ocrmypdf for OCR, and opencv for patern recognition functionality.
+Next we need to install LibreOffice for conversions, ocrmypdf for OCR, and opencv for pattern recognition functionality.

 Install the following software: